 According to some entrepreneurs, the state itself has a branding problem.
 For those unfamiliar with Ohio, they said, it seems that stereotypes prevail.

 "It's a challenge getting people to think that the state of Ohio is more than just a farm," Grabowski said.
 "There is a lot of farmland, of course; however, there are some very progressive areas, and the cities and suburbs here are thriving.
 The perception that Ohio is just all rural might be an obstacle."

 Lack of economic diversity

 Any investment advisor worth their salt will tell you to diversify your portfolio to mitigate risk.
 In Ohio and much of the Midwest, the economy at large is relatively reliant on just a few industries.
 When much of the activity in a given region is built around the demands generated by a handful of large companies or one segment of the larger economy, it's easier for setbacks to send shockwaves throughout the state.

 "One of the key challenges in the Midwest compared to coastal areas is that economies are not very diversified," Arora said. "[W]e find, in the Midwest, one of the challenges is that … these economies are pretty dependent on one or two industries, and if something happens in those industries, that impacts small businesses pretty quickly.
 There's very little backup."

 The same is true when a few third-party vendors dominate the small business landscape.
-Frank Campagna, managing director at the Cleveland-based CBIZ Risk & Advisory Services office, said small businesses often put all their eggs in one basket when it comes to third-party vendors, which can breed a potentially unstable environment.
+Frank Campagna, managing director at Cleveland-based CBIZ Risk & Advisory Services, said small businesses often put all of their eggs in one basket when it comes to third-party vendors, breeding a potentially unstable environment.

 "A lot of these smaller businesses rely very heavily on a few key vendors, and you're at risk, at that point, of something happening to that vendor," Campagna said.
-"In a volatile climate like we are in right now, anything can happen to your vendor."
+"In a volatile climate like we're in right now, anything can happen to your vendor."